All posts by admin

 The first option for learning mobile programming is Android programming.

-If you are not familiar with Kotlin language, please read this Josh Skeen and David Greenhalgh (2018).
+If you are not familiar with the Kotlin language, please first read this book to learn the core concepts of Kotlin: Josh Skeen and David Greenhalgh (2018).
 Kotlin Programming – The Big Nerd Ranch Guide.
-Pearson Education book first.
+Pearson Education.

-After that please read this Bill Phillips et al. (2019).
+After that, please read this book to learn how to use Android frameworks and libraries to create interactive mobile applications: Bill Phillips et al. (2019).
 Android Programming – The Big Nerd Ranch Guide.
-Big Nerd Ranch Guides book.
+Big Nerd Ranch Guides.

 The second option for learning mobile application development is iOS programming.